 These 8 American history titles can help your students learn more about the 1800s.
 Each resource complements one or more of the topics covered in A Detective’s Guide to American History: 1800-1900 but can also stand alone.
 From guided drawing and writing prompts to puzzles, activities, and a board game, there are lots of ways to make history fun and exciting.
 Explore Native American history, national parks, and much more.
 286 pages total.

 The Draw and Explore History series is a great way to combine art and history.
 A short description of ten different explorers is given.
 Each is followed by a picture of the person on a grid.
-Next, students can do one or both of the assignments that follow.
-They can draw half of the portrait in a grid that shows half of the picture, or they can draw the portrait on an empty grid.
+Next, students can do one or all of the assignments that follow.
+They can draw half of the image in a grid that shows the left half of the picture, half of the image in a grid that shows the right half of the picture, or the entire image on an empty grid.
+This makes the unit completely flexible for both left-handed and right-handed students.
 Ten review questions and an answer key are also included.
 People included are Jim Bridger; Jacques Cartier; Rene-Robert Cavelier, Sieur de La Salle; Samuel de Champlain; John Charles Fremont; Henry Hudson; Zebulon Pike; Sir Walter Raleigh; Sacagawea; and John Smith.
-26 pages total.
+31 pages total.

 Native American Puzzles and Activities is a fun resource to introduce upper elementary and middle school students to Native Americans while they complete 12 engaging puzzles such as word searches, decoding, fill-ins, math puzzles, and more.
 All the puzzles can be solved without the use of additional research or resources.
 Learn about famous Native Americans, tribes, foods, and more.
 An answer key is included.
 32 pages total.